CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [How to change page results with YouTube Data API v3]: https://stackoverflow.com/a/55240055/9935654
 [Tools for building a Graph/Node based user interface in a webapp]: https://stackoverflow.com/a/78611659/9935654
 [Creating map with empty values]: https://stackoverflow.com/q/52231115/9935654
+[The idiomatic way to implement generators (yield) in Golang for recursive functions]: https://stackoverflow.com/a/34466755/9935654

 {{< /table/bootstrap-table >}}